Student-Management-System/StuMgmtDocker/README.md

 ## Environment variables

 A bunch of environment variables contain configuration options that cannot be hardcoded (e.g. passwords).
+There are run-time environment variables and build-time arguments:

-These are set via `args.sh`.
+* Run-time environment variables are set via `args.sh`.
 If you don't have such a file, create one from `args.template.sh`.
-Make sure to `source args.sh` before calling any `docker compose` commands.
+Make sure to `source args.sh` before starting containers.

-Most environment variables must be present when running the docker containers.
-These can be changed without re-building images or containers (only re-starting is required).
-Only `SPARKY_VERSION` is a build arg, that must be present when the images are built.
-Changes to this variable only take effect when re-building images.
+* Build-time arguments are set in `build-args.sh`.
+Make sure to `source build-args.sh` before building images.

 ## Building images

+0) `source build-args.sh`

 1) run `docker-compose build` to build all required docker images

 ## Running containers

+0) `source args.sh`

 1) run `docker-compose up -d` to run (and if required, also create) the containers (`-d` means run as daemon)

 2) run `docker-compose stop` to stop the containers
-	* alternatively, run `docker compose down` to stop **and remove** the containers (removes state)
+	* alternatively, run `docker-compose down` to stop **and remove** the containers (removes state)

 ## Notes